use-ink/ink-docs/docs/intro/migrate-to-parachain.md

 #### Retrieving the data from the contract

-In both cases it the first step is to download the current state of the contract at a fixed point in time, ensuring that no changes can be made to the contract after that.
+In both cases the first steps are to first download the current state of the contract at a fixed point in time, and then ensuring that no changes can be made to the contract after that.

 This could be done by using `set_code_hash` to update the source code of the contract to a special contract which allows only querying and downloading the state of the current contract, and no mutating messages.